Inside The Fight For One Of The World's Biggest Antivirus Companies

 Soon after the kidnapping, everything changed within the company, according to the former manager: Kaspersky “changed his business tactics, canceled the IPO, got rid of American investors and the majority of senior expats.”
 As Bloomberg later reported, the process of launching the IPO, which was supposed to take place in partnership with a US investment fund, was frozen and the shares, which had already been purchased by these partners, were bought back.

 In public, Kaspersky has said that the IPO would have made the company “less versatile.”
 But the former manager saw it as further proof of the siloviki’s rise.
 The evidence had been mounting in his eyes since Ivan’s return.
-In the summer of 2011, Natalya Kasperskaya was not reelected as a Chairman of the Board of Directors of Kaspersky Lab.
-In November 2011, seven months after the kidnapping, Kaspersky Lab signed an agreement with the FSO to supply the security organization with their products.
+In the summer of 2011, Natalya Kaspersky was not reelected as a chairman of the board of directors of Kaspersky Lab.
+In November 2011, seven months after the kidnapping, Kaspersky Lab signed an agreement with the FSO to supply the security organization with its products.
 Two months later, in Feb.
-2012, Natalya sold her remaining shares of the company.
-At the same time, a moratorium on hiring managers from outside Russia was put into place.
+2012, Natalya sold her remaining shares in the company.
+At the same time, a moratorium on hiring managers from outside Russia was put in place.
 (Eugene Kaspersky stated at the time that Bloomberg’s reporting on the hiring freeze was false.)

 Apart from Chekunov, the siloviki clan included Andrey Tikhonov, an executive director, and Aleksey Kuzyaev, the head of the company’s security service.
 According to the former senior manager, Tikhonov rose to the rank of lieutenant colonel while serving with the Russian military intelligence service, while Kuzyaev is a former officer with the FSB.
 (Tikhonov’s official biography with Kaspersky confirms his former rank but does not specify what branch of the Russian military he served in, while Kuzyaev’s LinkedIn profile states that he graduated from the FSB Academy, but does not list service with the group.)